AMN-SHK/UnibotFM/data/nlu.md

 - where is ucoe
 - Can i get location of college
 - direction of college
+- directions for college
+- How many possible routes are there to reach the campus
+- coordinates of college
+- address of college
+- how to reach college

 ## intent:distance
 - What is the distance of college from Borivali